compmem/smile/docs/grating.rst

 The other variable, 'circular', when set to envelope, makes a circular mask overlay with no fading/blending to the background.
 The characteristics of the mask can be changed with the std_dev variable.
-This numeric value, when increased, causes the Gaussian/Linear/Circular mask becomes larger, causing more of the masked grating to be revealed due to the increase in transparency.
-Conversely, when the std_dev variable is set to smaller numeric values, the Gaussian/Linear/Circular mask becomes smaller, causing more of the masked grating to be revealed due to the decrease in transparency.
+This numeric value, when increased, causes the Gaussian mask becomes larger, causing more of the masked grating to be revealed due to the increase in transparency.
+Conversely, when the std_dev variable is set to smaller numeric values, the Gaussian mask becomes smaller, causing more of the masked grating to be revealed due to the decrease in transparency.
 The default value for the std_dev variable is half of the width of the passed width value multiplied by 0.1.
 This value was chosen